leaysgur/cfw-bindings-wrangler-bridge/README.md

 Some frameworks also have implementations using `@cloudflare/miniflare` in their adapters.
 But even in this case, you can only access locally closed data.

-This problem also occurs when developing APIs using only Pages Functions via `wrangler pages dev`.
+This problem also occurs when developing APIs using only Pages Functions(via `wrangler pages dev`).

-That is where this bridge 🌉 comes in!
+That is where this bridge comes in!
-This bridge(module + worker) allows you to access the real data even from your local development environment, via the `wrangler dev --remote` command.
+This bridge(module + worker) allows you to access the real data even from your local development environment through the `wrangler dev --remote` command.

-In addition, this module makes it possible to manipulate data in the production environment, without the need to prepare a Worker!
-It is really convenient. 🤞
+In addition, this module makes it possible to use the Workers runtime APIs on everywhere.
+It's really convenient. 🤞

 ## Install